emrahcom/emrah-buster-templates/doc/jitsi_cluster.md

 #### 5.4 I’ve setup the initial JMS node successfully, but getting a 'recording unavailable' error when trying to record.

-At least 4 cores are required to start a `Jibri` instance.
-The first two cores are reserved for the base processes.
-After these two cores, one Jibri instance is started for each additional 2 cores.
+At least 8 cores are required to start a `Jibri` instance.
+The first 4 cores are reserved for the base processes.
+After these 4 cores, one Jibri instance is started for each additional 4 cores.

 Just shutdown the machine, increase the number of cores and reboot.